tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

   <img src="images/Demo75.gif">
 </p>

+This Github repository is to host samples, documentation and to allow TQS Integration to publish ongoing code samples that users might wish to test or deploy.
+The Advanced Calculation Engine for AF is a licensed product, and for pricing details on purchasing the software, please contact us at [TQS Integration](mailto:sales@tqsintegration.com), or visit our [website](www.tqsintegration.com) for further details.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
 See deployment for notes on how to deploy Advanced-Calculation-Engine-for-AF within PI System Explorer.